Typhoon Chan-hom (2009): Philippines

-As of May 10, roughly 2.3 million Philippine pesos (US$48,000) in relief expenses have been used.
+As of May 10, roughly 2.3 million Philippine pesos (US$48,000) in relief expenses had been used.
 The National Disaster Coordinating Council (NDCC) supplied 1,250 sacks of rice to the affected areas.
 The Department of Social Welfare and Development reported that PHP 2.7 million (US$57,000) worth of relief supplies was stockpiled and ready for distribution.
 The Armed Forces of the Philippines deployed several teams to assist with recovery efforts and debris removal.
-On May 8, two UH-1 Iroquois helicopters were provided to conduct arial surveys of the damage Isabela, Ifugao and Aurora Provinces.
+On May 8, two UH-1 Iroquois helicopters were provided to conduct aerial surveys of the damage in Isabela, Ifugao and Aurora Provinces.